Nydia Lamarque: Socialism and feminism

 Lamarque was involved in Boedo, a "vanguard writers' group," and was a member of Ateneo Femenino Buenos Aires.
-She was also associated with the Argentinean Communist Party and "concerned [herself] with social problems."
-She served as president of the Argentinean Antiwar Committee and organized the Latin American Antiwar Conference in March 1933.
+She was also associated with the Communist Party of Argentina and "concerned [herself] with social problems."
+She served as president of the Argentine Antiwar Committee and organized the Latin American Antiwar Conference in March 1933.

 In July 1933, Lamarque published an article in the magazine Contra, in which she argued that "art, as a product and synthesis of social factors, reflects the reality of society" and that "pure art is the decadence of the bourgeoisie" and defended the "triumphant proletarian art of the U.S.S.R."

 Critical reception

 In 1925, Jorge Luis Borges wrote positively about Lamarque's work in Spanish, comparing it to Alfonsina Storni's and saying that it had neither "the vagueness nor the gossipy shrillness that this Storni tends to offer us."
-He dedicated his poetry collection, Fervor of Buenos Aires, to Lemarque.
+He dedicated his poetry collection, Fervor of Buenos Aires, to Lamarque.

 In Literatura Argentina Contemporanea, literary critic Juan Pinto referred to Lamarque as "the poetess with the most masculine voice of our literature."